Multi Purpose Hacking Tools

 Researchers have been able to reverse engineer this technology and develop software that actually goes a step further by turning unmodified USB devices into transmitters that can send large amounts of data out of similarly ‘air-gapped’ boxes.

-This cyber attack does have its’ restrictions however, the host (target) must first be infected somehow, and to intercept the code, the hacker would need to place a receiver close by (the range is about 9-26 feet).
+There are limitations This cyber-attack does have its’ restrictions, however, the host (target) must first be infected somehow, and to intercept the code, the hacker would need to place a receiver close by (the range is about 9-26 feet).

 What is P0f?